Plan de negocio apartamentos turisticos

 • $750+ for substantial mortgage repayments?

-I’m aware that if I want my business to thrive while this industry changes and crashes, I need to stay informed on what’s changing, adjust my strategies accordingly, and be prepared for what’s coming.
+I’m aware that if I want my business to thrive while this industry changes and crashes, I need to stay informed on what’s changing, adjust my strategies accordingly, and be prepared for what’s coming.”Antonio Bortolotti

 Write down your plans and goals for your business, plus what key milestones will help you achieve these targets.

-When you start any project, whether it is going back to university, losing weight or starting a business, it is really important to track your project and also to track your progress.
-This section will be useful to refer back to and to ensure you’re on the right track.
+When you start any project, whether it is going back to university, exercising, or starting a business, it is really important to track your progress.
+This section will be useful to refer back to and ensure you’re on the right track.

 Here are some good milestones to use for your rental business:

-How much do I want to make a month?
+How much do I want to make each month?

 • $500? $750? $3.000?

-• This answer will be linked to your financial plan, so this is a good time to go back and look at what you wrote down in Point 10.
+• This answer will be linked to your financial plan, so this is a good time to go back and look at what you wrote down in Step 10.

 How many guests do I want in the first quarter?